golanlevin/DrawingWithMachines/machines/hp7550a/README.md

 #### Technical Notes

-* In addition to the HP 24542G cable (DB9 female to DB25 male), connecting to the HP7550A also requires a [25-pin female-to-female](https://www.amazon.com/dp/B0B7LYGX1P) "Gender Changer" adapter.
+* In addition to the HP 24542G cable (DB9 female to DB25 male), connecting to the HP7550A also requires a [25-pin female-to-female](https://www.amazon.com/dp/B0B7LYGX1P) ("gender changer") adapter.
 * When connecting the plotter to your computer, note that the HP7550A has *two* RS-232 ports and an HPIB port.
 Your 25-pin data cable should be connected to the (middle) RS-232 port labeled "COMPUTER/MODEM", and **not** "TERMINAL".
-It shouldn't be necessary to adjust these, but here are the settings for the plotter's serial configuration:
+It shouldn't be necessary to adjust these for our lab machine, but here are the settings for the plotter's serial configuration:

 | Setting                  | Value      |
 | ------------------------ | ---------- |